-- 1. Bring all the reagents to room temperature before use.
+- Bring all the reagents to room temperature before use.
 Prepare wash buffer by reconstituting the PBS-T powder packet by washing out the contents with a gentle stream of distilled or deionized water into a 1-Liter container.
 Fill to 1 Liter with distilled or deionized water and store refrigerated when not in use. - 2.
 Place one mixing well in a microwell holder for each standard and sample to be tested.
-Place twice the number of antibody-coated microtiter wells in another microwell holder.
+Place an equal number of antibody-coated microtiter wells in another microwell holder.
 If running single well, adjust volumes accordingly.
 Return unused wells to the foil pouch with desiccant and reseal. - 3.
-Mix each reagent by swirling the reagent bottle prior to use. - 4.
-Dispense 200 μL of the Assay Diluent into each mixing well.

-Note: For infant or toddler milk formula samples, use the modified assay diluent supplied separately (Cat#986BA01LM-F).
+Mix each reagent by swirling the reagent bottle prior to use. - Dispense 200 μL of the Assay Diluent into each mixing well.
+Note: For infant or toddler milk formula samples, use the modified assay diluent supplied separately (Cat# 986BAF01LM-F).
 (Shake the bottle well before use.
 Use the modified assay diluent for the standards ONLY).
 For unknown samples, use the sample diluent already supplied with this kit. - 5.
 Using a new pipette tip for each, add 100 μL of each standard and prepared sample to the appropriate mixing well containing diluent.
 Mix by priming pipettor at least three (3) times.
 Note: The operator must record the location of each standard and sample throughout the test. - 6.
-Using a new pipette tip for each, transfer 100 $\mu$ L of contents from each mixing well to a corresponding antibody-coated microtiter well.
+Using a new pipette tip for each, transfer 100 μL of contents from each mixing well to a corresponding antibody-coated microtiter well.
 Incubate at room temperature for 30 minutes.
 Note: The mixing wells contain enough solution to run each standard and/or sample in duplicate (recommended).
-If running each standard or sample in singlets or if more replicates are needed, the volumes of assay diluent and sample/standard should be scaled accordingly.

-- 7. Decant the contents from microwells into a discard basin.
+If running each standard or sample in singlets or if more replicates are needed, the volumes of assay diluent and sample/standard should be scaled accordingly. - 7.
+Decant the contents from microwells into a discard basin.
 Wash the microwells by filling each with PBS-T wash buffer, then decanting the wash into a discard basin.
 Repeat wash for a total of three (3) washes. - 8.
 Tap the microwells (face down) on a layer of absorbent towels to remove residual wash buffer. - 9.
-Add 100 $\mu$ L of aflatoxin HRP-conjugate to each antibody-coated well and incubate at room temperature for 30 minutes.
+Add 100 μL of aflatoxin HRP-conjugate to each antibody-coated well and incubate at room temperature for 30 minutes.
 Cover to avoid direct light. - 10.
-Repeat steps 6 and 7. - 11.
-Measure the required volume of substrate solution (1 mL/strip or 120 $\mu$ L/well) and place in a separate container.
+Repeat steps 6 and 7.

+- 11. Measure the required volume of substrate solution (1 mL/strip or 120 $\mu$ L/well) and place into a separate container.
 Add 100 $\mu$ L to each microwell.
 Incubate at room temperature for 10 minutes.
 Cover to avoid direct light. - 12.
 Measure the required volume of stop solution (1 mL/strip or 120 $\mu$ L/well) and place in a separate container.
-Add 100 $\mu$ L to each well in the same sequence and at the same pace as the substrate solution was added. - 13.
-Read the optical density (OD) of each microwell with a microtiter plate reader using a 450 nm filter.
+Add 100 $\mu$ L in the same sequence and at the same pace as the substrate solution was added. - 13.
+Read the optical density (OD) of each microwell with a microtiter plate reader using a 450nm filter.
 Record the optical density (OD) of each microwell. - 14.
-Setting the zero standard as 100% binding (Bo), calculate % binding (%B) for each standard and sample as a percentage of the zero binding (%B/Bo).
+Setting the zero standard as 100% binding ( $B_o$ ), calculate % binding (%B) for each standard and sample as a percentage of the zero binding (%B/Bo).